 You can also have groceries delivered to your hotel room through any number of delivery services such as Amazon Prime Now to save you that time.

 If your hotel room has no kitchen, make sure you are either staying in a hotel that has a free continential breakfast, or that you buy quick breakfast items and snacks to take with you into the parks.
+You might like to book a Disney character breakfast early in the morning (gets you into the parks earlier and the prices are cheaper than lunch or dinner!).

 #11 – MAKE A MEAL OUT OF DISNEY SNACKS.
 If you do get park food, some Disney snacks are more like meals.
 For example, the infamous giant turkey leg will leave you full and satisfied for less than the price of a quick-service meal.